Jürgen Knoblich: Research focus

 Additionally, Knoblich and his group were the first to carry out a genome-wide in vivo RNAi screen to demonstrate for the first time, that it is possible to simultaneously analyze gene functions across the whole genome of an organism in a tissue specific manner.
 This was achieved using a fruit fly gene bank generated at IMBA by Barry Dickson, in which every single one of the approximately 13,000 fruit fly genes can be inactivated in any cell independently.
-These findings have been published in Nature in 2009.
-With this method, Knoblich could further elucidate brain tumor development in fruit flies.
+With this method, Knoblich could further investigate brain tumor development in fruit flies.
 Recent findings suggest that tumors can be based on stem cells, that keep their unique stem cell characteristics and thus uncontrollably divide, without ever differentiating into specific somatic cell types.
 This lack of differentiation is caused by Brat, a gene that has been identified by Knoblich and his team.
-It is currently unknown how many genes with a similar function exist in humans.
-Knoblich’s research group at IMBA is trying to identify more of these genes in order to develop less invasive therapies for cancer in the future.